ponylight/gatsby-casper/src/content/10m-stake-pressure-test.md

   - 10M
 ---

-e had one 10M stake between Epoch 53 and Epoch 57, which won us Slots 7, 3, 4, 8, 9 for the days.
+We had one 10M stake between Epoch 53 and Epoch 57, which won us Slots 7, 3, 4, 8, 9 for the days.
 Averagely, about 11M stakes is 1/1000 of the total stakes, so roughly should be 3/4 slots a day.
 This is like a hammer pressure test for EARTH pool.
 Thanks for the delegator.